ptwestmoreland/Cpp-programs/README.md

 6. Password program:
 This file takes in a user input password as a string, the string then has certain characters swapped to make an updated version.
 This string is then reversed.
 The two updated password strings are appended together and output to the screen.

+7. cstring.cpp
+This program performs various tasks and operations on char arrays.
+One finds the size of the string without using the length function, another finds the index at which a character is first found and returns it, or it returns the size if the character isnt found.
+The third compares the equality of two input cstrings.